 - Leggings, shorts or hiking pants

 - A loose, long-sleeved shirt

 - Reusable water bottle

 We're committed to making travel widely accessible, regardless of ability or disability.
 That’s why we do our best to help as many people see the world as possible, regardless of any physical or mental limitations they might have.
-However, we’re always happy to talk to travelers with disabilities and see if we can help guide them toward the most suitable itinerary for their needs and, where possible, make reasonable adjustments to our itineraries.
+However, we’re always happy to talk to travellers with disabilities and see if we can help guide them towards the most suitable itinerary for their needs and, where possible, make reasonable adjustments to our itineraries.